Technical Acoustic Guidance FAQs

 - Mid-frequency cetaceans (hearing range 150 Hz to 160 kHz): dolphin species

-Answer: We are using the best available science to develop our updated acoustic threshold levels, but we do not have a lot of information, especially from marine mammals in the wild.
-The data we have on hearing loss from noise exposure comes from laboratory studies on a few species (e.g., bottlenose dolphins, harbor porpoises, California sea lions, and harbor seals) and a limited number of individuals within those species.
+The Technical Guidance uses the best available science to develop our updated acoustic thresholds, understanding there is limited information available, especially from marine mammals in the wild.
+The data on hearing loss from noise exposure comes from laboratory studies on a few species (e.g., bottlenose dolphins, harbor porpoises, California sea lions, and harbor seals) and a limited number of individuals within those species.
 Where limited or no data are available, surrogate data from other marine mammal or terrestrial mammal species has been used.
-The threshold levels will help identify data gaps and encourage further research.
+The thresholds will help identify data gaps and encourage further research.

-6. How will application of the acoustic threshold levels in the Guidance compare to what NOAA has used previously?
+How will application of the acoustic thresholds in the Technical Guidance compare to what NOAA has used previously?

-Answer: Given the specific nature of the guidance updates (e.g., different metrics, auditory weighting functions, etc.), it is not possible to directly compare the updated acoustic threshold levels with the thresholds previously used by NOAA.
+Given the specific nature of the Technical Guidance's updates (e.g., different metrics, auditory weighting functions, etc.), it is not possible to directly compare the updated acoustic thresholds with the thresholds previously used by NOAA.

 The updated acoustic thresholds are more complex than those previously used by NOAA.
-For example, the new threshold levels include metrics for not only the level of exposure but also the duration of exposure, while the previous thresholds only account for level of exposures.
-Additionally, the updated acoustic threshold levels take into account that not all marine mammals hear and use sound in the same way (i.e., functional hearing groups and auditory weighting functions), while previous thresholds only divided marine mammals into two basic groups (cetaceans and pinnipeds).
-NOAA is working on a companion "User Guide" to be released with the final Guidance document that will assist applicants and other members of the regulated community to apply updated acoustic threshold levels correctly.
+For example, the new thresholds include metrics for not only the level of exposure but also the duration of exposure, while the previous thresholds only account for level of exposures.
+Additionally, the updated acoustic thresholds take into account that not all marine mammals hear and use sound in the same way (i.e., functional hearing groups and auditory weighting functions), while previous thresholds only divided marine mammals into two basic groups (cetaceans and pinnipeds).
+NOAA Fisheries has added an appendix to the Technical Guidance that provides an optional methodology and tools to assist applicants and other members of the regulated community to apply the updated acoustic thresholds (Appendix D).

-In some situations (e.g., depending on sound source, species, and duration of exposure), updated acoustic thresholds may be more conservative than previously applied thresholds, while in others they may be less conservative.
-However, these updated acoustic threshold levels reflect the best available science on the potential for noise to affect auditory abilities of marine mammals.
+In some situations (e.g., depending on sound source, species, and duration of exposure), updated acoustic thresholds may result in more exposures than previously applied thresholds, while in others they may result in less exposures.
+However, these updated acoustic thresholds reflect the best available science on the potential for noise to affect auditory abilities of marine mammals.

-7. Why is Guidance for behavioral response of marine mammals to sound not included in this document?
+Why are thresholds for behavioral response of marine mammals to sound not included in this document?

-Answer: NOAA is continuing our examination of the effects of noise on marine mammal behavior and will focus our work over the next year on developing guidance regarding the effects of anthropogenic sound on marine mammal behavior.
-Behavioral response is a complex question and we determined we still need time to research and address it appropriately.
+NOAA Fisheries is continuing our examination of the effects of noise on marine mammal behavior and will focus our work over the next years on developing guidance regarding the effects of anthropogenic sound on marine mammal behavior.
+Behavioral response is a complex question and one that requires additional time to research and address it appropriately.

-8. What is the review process for the Guidance?
+What was the review process for the Technical Guidance?

-Answer: This acoustic Guidance is classified as a Highly Influential Scientific Assessment by the Office of Management and Budget.
-Independent peer review is required prior to broad public dissemination by the Federal Government.
-These updated acoustic threshold levels have been peer-reviewed by independent scientific experts.
-The Guidance document has also been shared with our partner Federal agencies for their informal input.
-To complete the review process, NOAA is soliciting input from the stakeholders and the public via the public comment period and public meeting/webinar.
-For more details, please visit: http://www.nmfs.noaa.gov/pr/acoustics/
+The Technical Guidance is classified as a Highly Influential Scientific Assessment by the Office of Management and Budget.
+Independent peer review was required prior to broad public dissemination by the Federal Government.
+The Technical Guidance has undergone three independent peer reviews.
+To complete the review process for the Technical Guidance, NOAA Fisheries solicited input from stakeholders and the public via three public comment periods.
+More details on the review process are available on our website.

-9. When will the Guidance be finalized and become effective?
+When will the Technical Guidance be finalized and become effective?